scrapy/scrapy/docs/intro/overview.rst

 Scrapy at a glance
 ==================

-Scrapy a is an application framework for crawling web sites and extracting structured data which can be used for a wide range of useful applications, like data mining, information processing or historical archival.
+Scrapy is an application framework for crawling web sites and extracting structured data which can be used for a wide range of useful applications, like data mining, information processing or historical archival.